 Use AWS CodeDeploy to implement blue/green deployments for AWS Fargate and Amazon ECS: So you can now reduce your downtime during application updates using this service.
-This is basically for services hosted on AWS ECS or Fargate containerized application.
-It will allow you to launch a new version of your application along with old version and test the new version before rerouting the traffic to it.
+This is basically for services hosted on AWS ECS or Fargate containerized applications.
+It will allow you to launch a new version of your application along with the old version and test the new version before rerouting the traffic to it.

 Analytics and Data Processing

 Amazon Managed Streaming for Kafka (in preview mode) Amazon managing stream for Kafka which provides a highly available, secure service, making it easy for developers to run their applications on Apache Kafka.
 This saves you from installing external Kafka services.

 Migrating your data and logs can be a tiresome process.
 So to help you out, here are some releases from AWS:

 - AWS DataSync: Allows you to automate/transfer the data from on-premises to S3 or EFS.
 It automatically handles the data sync and allows transfer of data to AWS at speeds up to 10 times faster than open-source tools available.